 You’ll most likely spot a fox around dusk and dawn, which are prime low-light hunting times.
 This can change, depending on available food sources and human disturbance.

-For example, a fox may wait until night to go after plants or livestock if there is no other food available and a lot of human activity during normal hunting hours.
+For example, a fox may wait until night to go after your garden plants, livestock, or even leftover pet food if there is no other food available and a lot of human activity during normal hunting hours.

 Foxes and Humans